 - First babies are usually lighter than later siblings.

-- Large parents generally have large babies, while small parents generally have small babies.
+- Large parents generally have large babies.
+Small parents generally have small babies.

 Your baby's head will grow at its fastest rate during the first 4 months after birth than at any other time.
 This increase is due to rapid brain growth.
 The average head circumference at birth is about 13.5 in.
 (34.5 cm).
 By the end of the first month, it increases to about 15 in.
 (37.6 cm).

 Many babies look a little less than perfect in the first few days or weeks after birth.
-Gradually they will gain that cute and healthy baby look.
-Do not be alarmed if your newborn has:
+With time they will gain that cute and healthy baby look.
+Don't be alarmed if your newborn has:

 Other physical developmental issues to be aware of in your baby's first month include:

-- Hair loss.
 Your baby may lose some or all of the hair that he or she had at birth.
-This loss is temporary and new hair will replace it.
-Do not worry if your baby develops bald spots.
+This loss is temporary.
+New hair will replace it.
+Don't worry if your baby develops bald spots.